tomik-z-cech/PP3-Fallout-Hangman/README.md

 ---
 # **1. Key project information**

-- **Description :** This Portfolio Project 3, PYTHON program called **Fallout Mini - Hangman** is an online game (hangman quiz) that allows the user to test their vocabulary, progress through a story line that is based on Fallout 2 RPG game and make an entry to leder board.
+- **Description :** This Portfolio Project 3, PYTHON program called **Fallout Mini - Hangman** is an online game (hangman quiz) that allows the user to test their vocabulary, progress through a story line that is based on Fallout 2 RPG game and make an entry to leader board.
 - **Key project goal :** To entertain users of this program and test their vocabulary knowledge attempting the **Fallout Mini - Hangman** game.
 - **Audience :** There's no age or any other limit to audience of this application.
 Target audience are any users searching for simple vocabulary games.